The General Resurrection of the Dead

 1 “At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered, everyone who is found written in the book.
 2 And many of those who sleep in the dust of the earth shall awake, some to everlasting life, some to shame and everlasting contempt.” . . .7 . . . and when the power of the holy people has been completely shattered, all these things shall be finished.
 8 Although I heard, I did not understand.
 Then I said, “My lord, what shall be the end of these things?”
 9 And he said, “Go your way, Daniel, for the words are closed up and sealed till the time of the end. . . .
 11 And from the time that the daily sacrifice is taken away, and the abomination of desolation is set up, . . .
 13 But you, go your way till the end; for you shall rest, and will arise to your inheritance at the end of the days.”
 (Daniel 12:1-2, 7b-9, 11a, 13; cf. Job 14:7-14, 19:26; Psalm 49:15; Isaiah 26:19, NKJV)

-having hope toward God, which they themselves also wait for, [that] there is about to be a rising again of the dead, both of righteous and unrighteous; (Acts 24:15, Young’s Literal Translation)
+“having hope toward God, which they themselves also wait for, [that] there is about to be a rising again of the dead, both of righteous and unrighteous;” (Acts 24:15, Young’s Literal Translation)

-because He did set a day in which He is about to judge the world in righteousness, by a man whom He did ordain, having given assurance to all, having raised him out of the dead.
+“because He did set a day in which He is about to judge the world in righteousness, by a man whom He did ordain, having given assurance to all, having raised him out of the dead.”
 (Acts 17:31, Young’s Literal Translation)

-I do fully testify, then, before God, and the Lord Jesus Christ, who is about to judge living and dead at his manifestation and his reign.
+“I do fully testify, then, before God, and the Lord Jesus Christ, who is about to judge the living and dead at his manifestation and his reign.”
 (2 Timothy 4:1, Young’s Literal Translation)

-but they will give account to him who is ready to judge the living and the dead. . . .
-For it is time for judgment to begin at the household of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?
+“but they will give account to him who is ready to judge the living and the dead. . . .
+For it is time for judgment to begin at the household of God; and if it begins with us, what will be the outcome for those who do not obey the gospel of God?”
 (1 Peter 4:5, 17, NKJV)

-And the Lord God of the holy prophets, sent his angel to show his servants the things which must shortly take place. . . .Behold, I am coming soon, bringing my recompense with me, to repay everyone for what he has done.
-(Revelation 22:6, 12, NKJV)
+“Death and hades gave up the dead who were in them and they were judged, each one of them, according to what they had done. . . .
+And the Lord God of the holy prophets, sent his angel to show his servants the things which MUST SHORTLY TAKE PLACE. . . .
+Behold, I AM COMING SOON bringing my recompense with me, to repay everyone for what he has done.”
+(Revelation 20:13; 22:6, 12, NKJV)

 One thing that confuses Christians is that the resurrection was not to earth, but rather to heaven, so it would not have been observable.
-This is to say that resurrection is not about bodies coming out of graves, but spirits who had been in hades going to heaven.
-(When Peter said that Jesus visited the “spirits in prison” (1 Peter 3:18-19), it should be obvious that it was not Jesus’ physical body which remained in the tomb, but rather Jesus’ spirit (or soul or glorified body) that visited the spirits in hades.
-Author and nineteenth-century theologian J. Stuart Russell, in his classic work on eschatology, “The Parousia,” simply questioned why any Christian reader would doubt what the text says: “What, then, hinders the conclusion that such events might have taken place without observation, and without record?”
+This is to say that resurrection is not about bodies coming out of graves, but soul-spirits who had been in hades going to heaven.
+When Peter said that Jesus visited the “spirits in prison” (1 Peter 3:18-19), it should be obvious that it was not Jesus’ physical body which remained in the tomb, but rather Jesus’ spirit (or soul or glorified body) that visited the spirits in hades.
+Author and nineteenth-century theologian J. Stuart Russell, in his classic work on eschatology, The Parousia, simply questioned why any Christian reader would doubt what the text says: “What, then, hinders the conclusion that such events might have taken place without observation, and without record?”

 For more information, see my book CHRISTIAN HOPE THROUGH FULFILLED PROPHECY, available at Amazon.com.